 The program must sign occupancy agreements (which may also be referred to as rental agreements, leases or subleases) with all participants.
+Notably, this is separate and different from a program agreement a participant might also sign.
+For more details, refer to the leases section of this guide.
 Participants must enter into an occupancy agreement for a term of at least one year, which is terminable for cause.
 The occupancy agreement must be terminable only for cause, and automatically renewable on a month to month basis upon lease expiration.

 Under the PSH components, grant funds may be used for any eligible activity (rental assistance, leasing, operations, services, HMIS and/or administration), although not always all at once.
-However, annually, the CoC NOFA may impose additional restrictions on how grant funds may be spent.
+However, annually, the CoC NOFO may impose additional restrictions on how grant funds may be spent.